MyraBot/myra-v0/README.md

-# ✨ Myra v1
+# ✨ Myra v0

 This is the first version of Myra.
 It's written in Java, and it was my first ever project.
 I didn't use git from the start so this repository doesn't show the whole process.
 Because this was my first ever project you will find some very dirty code.
 I advise you to not copy code from here.
 Use the code snippets to get inspiration on how to do things, but not to just copy and paste in your project.
-Also, this Bot uses a very old Disocrd API version and probably won't work well with the new changes.
+Also, this Bot uses a very old Discord API version and probably won't work well with the new changes.
 Hope you can find some helpful things here!

 ![Warning](https://raw.githubusercontent.com/MyraBot/.github/main/code-advise.png)